Betrayal Trauma: The Ultimate Guide

 The Way Everything Feels Different

-After betrayal, this looks like: persistent negative beliefs about yourself — “If I were enough, this wouldn’t have happened.”
-This is what I call carried shame — absorbing shame that belongs to the person who betrayed you.
-It looks like self-blame, especially for not seeing the signs.
-Shattered reality — “Was any of it real?
+In my experience, this cluster causes the most suffering, because it changes how you see yourself, your partner, and the world.
+Persistent negative beliefs: “If I were enough, this wouldn’t have happened.”
+That’s carried shame — absorbing shame that belongs to the person who betrayed you.
+Self-blame for not seeing the signs.
+Shattered reality: “Was any of it real?
 Who is this person I married?”
-Loss of trust in yourself and others.
-Inability to feel positive emotions.
-Happiness feels suspicious.
-Joy feels dangerous.
-Your nervous system has learned that good things are followed by devastation, so it won’t let you relax.
+And emotional numbing — one partner said, “I was like a zombie for weeks… I felt dead inside for months.”
+Happiness starts to feel suspicious, because your nervous system has learned that good things are followed by devastation.

 If you recognize yourself here: these are the cognitive and emotional consequences of having your reality shattered by someone you trusted completely.
 Your brain is trying to make sense of a world that no longer makes sense.

-Cluster 4: Changes In Arousal and Reactivity
+Cluster 4: Changes In Arousal & Reactivity

 The Way Your Body Won’t Calm Down